irakojf/nba_rookies/README.md

 #### perchange:

 A binary variable equal to `True` or `False`.
-The **perchange** parameter acts a switch; such that if `perchange == True`, the plot function produces a line graph with the stat variable's percent change over time.
+The **perchange** parameter acts a switch, such that if `perchange == True`, the plot function produces a line graph with the stat variable's percent change over time.
 If `perchange == False`, the plot function simply produces a regular line graph of the stat over time.

 <a name='plotavg'></a>
 ## plot_with_avg ( players, div, stat, perchange )